Fabbri scores twice in 1st game, Red Wings beat Bruins 4-2

 Fabbri’s power-play goal with 8:11 left in the first period gave the Red Wings a 2-1 lead.
 He scored on a one-timer from the inside edge of the left circle.

 Fabbri’s second goal, also a power-play effort, provided a two-goal edge 1:30 into the second period.
-He scored on a one-timer from the inside edge of the left circle for his third of the season.
+He scored on a one-timer from the inside edge of the left circle.

 NOTE: Boston F Jake DeBrusk did not play because of a lower-body injury and was replaced in the lineup by F Peter Cehlarik, who was recalled from AHL Providence on Thursday. … Detroit D Mike Green returned after missing three games with an illness.